civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 131

-  **(1)** Subject to section 130 and subsection 132(2), the **petroleum-related** interests provided for under this Part replace all petroleum rights or prospects **of petroleum rights** acquired or vested in relation to any portion of the offshore area prior to the coming into force of this section.
+  **(1)** Subject to section 130 and subsection 132(2), the petroleum-related interests provided for under this Part replace all petroleum rights or prospects of petroleum rights acquired or vested in relation to any portion of the offshore area prior to the coming into force of this section.

-> **Explanatory Note**:
-> Existing text of subsection 131(1):
-> *Existing Text*:
-> > Subject to section 130 and subsection 132(2), the interests provided for under this Part replace all petroleum rights or prospects thereof acquired or vested in relation to any portion of the offshore area prior to the coming into force of this section.

 ### Section 161